-Many bid protests challenge the agency best value evaluation criteria.
+Many bid protests challenge the agency FAR. best value evaluation criteria.
 However, many GAO protests are also lost due to an improper legal analysis.
 To meet the best value contracting definition, traditional procurements methods using the best value source selection process occurs in a negotiated procurement and should not be the primary argument in the lowest price technically acceptable award (LPTA).

 Government solicitations often warn bidders that their proposals will be evaluated under best value procurement method.
 This means that the source selection team will look at technical factors in addition to pricing.

 Without a detailed understanding of the solicitations’s language, you can easily find your company filing a bid protest because you might believe that the agency did not follow the RFP’s best value evaluation criteria.
 Unless companies understand the nuances of FAR Part 15 best value contracting methods, getting a bid protest sustained often proves to be very difficult.